foxycom/rusty-unit/README.md

 make build
 ```

+The command automatically installs the needed Rust compiler toolchain and produces a `bin` folder with three binaries: `analysis`, `instrumentation`, and `rusty-unit.jar`.

-**Note:** We tested the code with the Rust compiler version `1.61.0-nightly`.
+**Note:** We tested the code with the Rust compiler version `1.61.0-nightly`, which is also included as a Git submodule in `compiler/rust` and linked into the final binary of RustyUnit.
 We need a nightly compiler due to features RustyUnit exploits.
 Since nightly versions often include breaking changes, RustyUnit might not work with other versions.
-Also you need to use Java 17+ and Gradle.
-If you intend to run the Java code from an IDE, make sure to install the [Lombok plugin](https://projectlombok.org).

-The command produces a `bin` folder with three binaries: `analysis`, `instrumentation`, and `rusty-unit.jar`.

 ## Analysis
 To use them with the case study subjects, set the required environment variables (use absolute paths):